-There was a feature article on us in the December 2012 edition of The English home.
+There was a feature article on us in the December 2012 edition of The English home, which was used as the base for another article in the December 2013 edition of Yorkshire Life.
 Although most of the shots are of our private accommodation, there were some shots of the guest areas as well.
 Interestingly enough (well, to us anyway.....), we were contacted about two years before and the photoshoot was in December 2011, so that the decor would be festive and photographed (in time) at the appropriate time of the year.
 It was also nice to see the road between Kirkbymoorside and Castleton featured in the Sunday Times In Gear 7 favourite country drives (15th of July, 2012).

 Ryedale Auctioneers have a number of specialist, general and antique sales over the next couple of months and have a lot of items already entered.
 As they are only 5 minutes walk from us, it could be an interesting (profitable?) way to spend part of your Saturday!.
 You could also have a browse in Dove Antiques or the Daisy Garden Centre, next door...
-On this subject, our son is launching a career in antiques and has some items for sale on display in reception and the guest dining room.
+On this subject, our son has launched a career in antiques and has some items for sale on display in reception and the guest house hallway, plus has a shop in The Shambles in Malton (which is home to a number of other antiques businesses).
 He is also on eBay (jprt94) and is planning to launch his own website soon.

 As well as being a working Benedictine monastery and having a visitors' centre, tea shop and abbey shop (selling lots of Benedictine-made ciders, liqueurs, brandies, etc.) as well as lots of books and miscellanea ruled over by the dry-humoured (and very pleasant) Father Jeremy, Ampleforth Abbey runs the most Northerly commercial orchard and occassionally runs Blossom and Apples Tours.